I guess

 [JMR202410232040 note: See the note after the single stack code, above, and the 6809 parallel code concerning making the labels STKUNDR and ERROR more useful without actually defining error routines.]

-Since you're here, you probably want to look at the 6809 code for the same,
+Since you're here, you probably want to look at the 6809 code for the same, but, if not, go ahead and move on to getting numeric output in binary.

 No comments: